 Planet 51 is shown regularly on Cartoon Network for seemingly no reason at very random times of the day.

-From '99 to 2005 you could not go one day without seeing either Dexter's Laboratory or The Powerpuff Girls playing on the network.
-Both of these shows were practically CN's mascots during that time.
-Even worse, when Cartoon Network finally canceled Looney Tunes in 2004, what took its timeslot?
-Dexter's Laboratory reruns.
+From '99 to 2002 you could not go one day without seeing shows like Dexter's Laboratory or The Powerpuff Girls playing on the network.
+Both of these shows were practically CN's mascots during that time, to the point that when Cartoon Network finally canceled Looney Tunes in 2004 it was replaced by Dexter reruns.

 Also, in the mid-2000s, they would show nothing but Codename: Kids Next Door back to back on Saturday mornings.
 The show also replaced Looney Tunes and other classic cartoons as "Toon Extras" in early 2004.